bayardw/IdentityServer4.Authorization.Code/README.md

 # IdentityServer4.Authorization.Code
-IdentityServer 4 Example of an Authorization Code Flow (Grant).
-This project grew out of the need for an example IdentityServer 4 client using the Authorization Code Flow.
+IdentityServer4 Example of an Authorization Code Flow (Grant).
+This project grew out of the need for an example IdentityServer4 client using the Authorization Code Flow.

 ## Getting Started

 ### Prerequisites

 This example requires:
-- Visual Studio 2015 Preview 1 or later
+- Visual Studio 2015
-- .Net Core CLI.
+- .Net Core CLI and Visual Studio tooling for .Net Core (Preview 1 or later).
 The installer can be found here: https://www.microsoft.com/net/core#windows

 The solution consists of two projects:
-- An Identity Provier (IdP) command line applicaton built on IdentityServer 4 and .Net Core.
+- An Identity Provier (IdP) command line application built on IdentityServer4 and .Net Core.
 - An MVC Client built using Owin

-**Both projects must start for the sample to work.** In the Solution Explorer, right-click on the Solution at the top, select Set Startup Projects from the context menu.
+**Both projects must start for the sample to work** when you press F5.
+In the Solution Explorer, right-click on the Solution at the top, select Set Startup Projects from the context menu.
 Pick Multiple Projects and set the action of both to Start.
 Pressing F5 now will start the identity provider and client.

 Once the MVC project is running, select Sign-in from the menu bar.
 Here are some working credentials:
 - user: user